 - Safety skills, generating estimations, inspections and applicable codes, and regulations

-- The fundamentals of working in both residential and commercial settings
+- The fundamentals of electrical work in both residential and commercial settings

 1. Type of Clients Served